The documentation tries to stick with certain terminology. This glossary is provided to help with understanding those terms.

 # Item or Instance

 A single set of values complying with the structure of a particular model may be called an item or instance of that model.
+There is no particular distinction between the two.

 # Property Values